 - All other major US airports available for a surcharge and will be collected at time of booking

-- Nights must be spent consecutively; all inclusions must be redeemed during one stay
+- All deal components must be redeemed during one stay

-- The promotional value is valid only for date range purchased and may not be exchanged or redeemed for any other dates
+- The deal is valid only for date range purchased and may not be exchanged or redeemed for any other dates

 Other conditions apply